pedro-cf/pedro-cf/README.md

 Day to day I move between data engineering, platform work and applied machine learning.
 I enjoy taking messy real world data, shaping it into well designed workflows and shipping solutions that other teams can actually use.
 I care about clear architecture, clean code and good collaboration across data, infra and product teams.

-Areas I work with
+Areas I work with:
-• AI and ML driven data pipelines
+- AI and ML driven data pipelines
-• Geospatial and remote sensing data
+- Geospatial and remote sensing data
-• Workflow orchestration with Airflow
+- Workflow orchestration with Airflow
-• Containerisation and dev experience with Docker
+- Containerisation and dev experience with Docker
-• Monitoring, reliability and continuous improvement of data systems
+- Monitoring, reliability and continuous improvement of data systems

 I am always open to connecting with people working on data platforms, geospatial products or applied AI.